vippsas/vipps-developers/common-topics/landing-page.md

 # Landing page

 The landing page enables you to log in or authorize a payment from your desktop computer.
-It's a webpage that opens when you select to pay or log in with Vipps or MobilePay.
+It's a webpage that opens when you select to pay or log in with Vipps MobilePay.
-From the landing page, enter your phone number and then go to your Vipps or MobilePay app to authorize the operation.
+From the landing page, enter your phone number and then go to your Vipps MobilePay app to authorize the operation.
 If you initiated this operation from another website, you should see the status updated there.